 Cyclobenzaprine is FDA-approved as an adjunct to rest for the treatment of muscle spasm associated with acute, painful musculoskeletal conditions.
 Cyclobenzaprine is a part of a group of medications referred to as cyclical antidepressants.
 These cyclical antidepressants have roles in the treatment of depression, neuropathic pain, migraine prophylaxis, attention deficit hyperactive disorder as well as potential muscle relaxation properties.
 Cyclical antidepressants can be further grouped into tricyclic antidepressants which were first described chemically in 1889.
 These tricyclic antidepressants were first used for the treatment of agitation and psychosis at the turn of the 19th century when they were incidentally discovered to have a potential role in the treatment of depression.
 Tricyclic antidepressants eventually emerged as the mainstay pharmacotherapy for depression from the 1960s until the 1980s.
 During this time, however, their toxicities and adverse effects were also recognized.
 This in part contributed to a shift that took place, making selective serotonin reuptake inhibitors (SSRI) the main class of medications in the treatment of depression.
 There remained, however, various other indications for the use of cyclical antidepressants such as chronic pain.
 For this reason, although the prescribing patterns for cyclical antidepressants evolved, the recognition of their adverse events and potential for lethality in overdose remains critical as they continue to cause a significant number of deaths and hospitalizations.

 Cyclobenzaprine is a tricyclic amine salt that works in the central nervous system (CNS) as a depressant and sedative and has been associated with reducing muscle hyperactivity.
 It is FDA-approved as an adjunct to rest for the treatment of muscle spasm associated with acute, painful musculoskeletal conditions.
-Cyclobenzaprine is a centrally-acting muscle relaxant that reduces tonic somatic motor activity, which may influence alpha and gamma motor neurons at the level of the spinal chord.
+Cyclobenzaprine is a centrally-acting muscle relaxant that reduces tonic somatic motor activity, which may influence alpha and gamma motor neurons at the level of the spinal cord.

 Cyclobenzaprine is administered orally.
 It is available in immediate release tablets of 5 milligrams, 7.5 milligrams, and 10 milligrams and extended-release capsules of 15 milligrams and 30 milligrams.
 The maximum recommended dose per day is 30 milligrams.
 The extended-release formulation should be administered at the same time each day.
 The capsule may be swallowed whole, but its contents also may be sprinkled onto a tablespoon of applesauce for immediate consumption without chewing the granules.
 The mouth should be rinsed to ensure that all the contents have been swallowed.